Valdosta, Georgia: First half of the 20th century

 A new courthouse was planned in 1900 to replace the smaller courthouse.
 Construction began in 1904 for around $75,000.
 The old courthouse was torn down in March 1904.
 The new courthouse was completed in 1904, and on April 14, 1905, the first session of court took place in the new courthouse.

 In November 1902, the Harris Nickel-Plate Circus' prize elephant, Gypsy, went on a rampage and killed her trainer James O'Rourke.
 After terrorizing the town for a couple of hours, she ran off to Cherry Creek, north of Valdosta.
 Gypsy was chased by Police Chief Calvin Dampier and a posse.
 Gypsy was shot and killed and buried on site.
 James O'Rourke was buried in Sunset Hill Cemetery in Valdosta.

 On July 28, 1907, Valdosta voted to become a dry city; a record $10,000 worth of whiskey was sold on the last day.
 The city had been wet since its founding.

 In 1910, cotton was still important to the economy, and Fortune magazine ranked Valdosta as the richest city in America by per capita income.
 Soon after that, the boll weevil invaded the South, moving east through the states and killing much of the cotton crop in this area in 1917.
 Agriculture in this area turned to tobacco and pine timber.
 In January 1913, the South Georgia State Normal College opened in Valdosta on the edge of town.
 Over the course of the following century, it evolved into Valdosta State University.
-The school gradually became a regional center of higher education that has drawn many to the city.